cristiklein/simpy/docs/about/defense_of_design.rst

 The simulation itself was executed via module level functions.
 The simulation state was stored in the global scope.
-This made it very easy to implement and execute a simulation (despite from heaving to inherit from *Process* and instantianting the processes before starting their PEMs).
+This made it very easy to implement and execute a simulation (despite from having to inherit from *Process* and instantianting the processes before starting their PEMs).
 However, having all simulation state global makes it hard to parallelize multiple simulations.